johnkioko/math-Magician/README.md

 # Math magician Project

-> This is a Math magician Project setup with React.
+> This is a Calculator Project setup with React.

 ## Built With